Rugby union in Georgia: Competitions

 The Georgia Championship and Georgia Cup are the domestic rugby union club competitions in Georgia.
 Since most of the Georgian internationals play in France, its quality level does not match the popularity of rugby union across the country.
-This explains why Georgian clubs are still absent from the major team competitions in Europe, both the Heineken Cup and the European Challenge Cup.
+A combination domestic side, The Black Lion, owned by the Georgian Rugby Union, was created to take part in international club competition.
+Originally entered into the European third tier Rugby Europe Super Cup, they are two time winners.
+The team were invited to take part in South Africa's traditional provincial competition, the Currie Cup in 2022, before finally being admitted to the main competition system in Europe, invited to take part in the 2023-24 EPCR Challenge Cup, the second tier continental competition.

 Popularity

 Rugby union is one of the most popular sports in Georgia.
 Rugby is especially popular in the south of the country where the game is more popular than association football.
 The popularity of rugby union largely took off after the Georgia Rugby Union's inception into the IRB.
 This has seen rugby union become a major spectator sport.
 There are currently 2866 registered male players in Georgia according to the International Rugby Board.
 When Georgia played Russia in the European Nations Cup, 65,000 people crammed into the national stadium in Tbilisi and another 44,000 watched Georgia beat Russia 17–13.